 Information Technology: TBPG's information technology consists of an internal network on which documents related to policy, budget, personnel, etc. are stored.
 The network is managed/supported by the Health Professions Council Information Technology Support Service (HPC ITSS).
-TBPG also contracts with MicroPact for use and support of VersaRegulation, a regulatory database TBPG uses to manage the licensing and enforcement processes.
+TBPG also has a contract with HPC ITSS for use and support of its cloud-based Versa:Regulation a regulatory database TBPG uses to manage the agency's licensing and enforcement processes.

-Excepting the performance of certain activities identified in the Texas Occupations Code, Title 6, Subtitle A, Chapter 1002 (the Texas Geoscience Practice Act, or Geoscience Act), only a person licensed as a Professional Geoscientist by the TBPG may offer or perform non-exempt geoscientific work for the public.
-For example, only a PG is authorized to submit geoscientific work to a state or local government entity of Texas or offer to or perform non-exempt geoscience services for the public, such as a land owner or a business.
+Except in the performance of certain activities identified in the Texas Occupations Code, Title 6, Subtitle A, Chapter 1002 (the Texas Geoscience Practice Act, or Geoscience Act), only a person licensed as a Professional Geoscientist by the TBPG may offer or perform non-exempt geoscientific work for the public.

+For example, only a PG is authorized to submit geoscientific work to a state or local government entity of Texas or to perform non-exempt geoscience services for the public, such as a land owner or a business.

-The accountability of PGs and registered Geoscience Firms is a part of the State of Texas' efforts to combat fraud, waste and abuse of public funds.
+The accountability of PGs and registered Geoscience Firms is a part of the State of Texas' efforts to protect citizens and combat fraud, waste and abuse of public funds.